Justin Chanda, Vice President & Publisher

 Julia McCarthy, Assistant Editor

 Julia McCarthy joined Atheneum Books for Young Readers as an editorial assistant in 2017.
 She assists Reka Simonsen and Emma Ledbetter on a brilliant range of young adult, middle grade, and picture books.
 Before joining Atheneum, Julia worked as an editorial assistant at Puffin Books.
 Julia believes that each story has the power to engender compassion, empathy, and courage within a reader, and delights in her opportunity to champion Atheneum’s list of powerfully imaginative books.
 She is most immediately drawn towards magical realism; own voices (especially LatinX); marginalized or underrepresented groups; folklore; stories of any age with a touch of humor, fantasy, or darkness; STEAM-themed picture books, and graphic novels.
 If you’re a fan of puns, visit her on Twitter @thejumbles.

 Alyza Liu, Assistant Editor

 Alyza Liu joined the Simon & Schuster team in August 2017.
 As assistant to Justin Chanda, she is excited to be working with such incredible talents as Aaron Reynolds, S.J.
 Kincaid, Morgan Matson, Tony DiTerlizzi, and many, many more.
 Prior to Simon & Schuster, Alyza interned at Roaring Brook Press, Foundry Literary + Media, and InkWell Management.
 She graduated magna cum laude from NYU, majoring in East Asian Studies and minoring in English and Studio Art.

-She loves reading tender, inclusive books that feature spirited protagonists, distinctive voices, and daring conceptual backbones across a wide range of genres, ages, and formats.
+She is looking to acquire books that are wryly humorous and character-driven, with distinctive voices, daring conceptual backbones, and tender hearts across a wide range of genres, ages, and formats.
 She’s also a fan of translated genre fiction and graphic novels with a slice of life sensibility.
 You can find Alyza tweeting about subversive literature, lowbrow television, and wuxia as praxis @alyzaliu.